google/WebFundamentals/src/content/en/tools/lighthouse/audits/appcache.md

 {% include "web/tools/lighthouse/audits/implementation-heading.html" %}

-The audit passes if no App Cache manifest is detected.
+The audit passes if no AppCache manifest is detected.